mauroboffardi/decathlon/README.md

 - Rationalize events in their own table?

 ### Improvements
-- Implement JUnit tests
+- Implement complete set of JUnit tests

 ### Should probably have done better
 - Use a proper ORM model.
 Not implemented for simplicity.
 The abstraction layer is not optimal, but i wanted to use a "homemade" approach to show the thinking pattern, instead to use a "pre-made" library.
+Still, i do not like the need of the "update" method to save the object.
 - Use a build tool like Gradle to build the project and include the dependencies
 - Use a client side compilation tool like less on node.js to allow better and easier frontend coding
 - Better file structure for jsp resources, and better header/footer framework with cleaner includes